LazoCoder/Pokemon-Terminal/README.md

 ## Linux

 1. Make sure you have Python 3.5+ installed, check the instructions of your distribution.
-2. Make sure you have Terminology, again check the package manager of your distribution.
+2. Make sure you have Terminology or Tilix, again check the package manager of your distribution.
 3.
 	- If you are a Arch Linux User, you can install it from the AUR package [pokemon-terminal-git](https://aur.archlinux.org/packages/pokemon-terminal-git/).
 	- If you aren't a Arch Linux user, copy and paste the following into a terminal for the installation: